Perfect the Sear: How To Sear Fish Like A Pro

 - Finally, the ingredients.
 An oil with a high smoke point (smoke point being the max temperature an oil can handle without burning).
 Avocado oil, grapeseed oil, vegetable and peanut oils have some of the highest smoke points around.
 Not using a high smoke point oil runs the risk of imparting a burnt, acrid taste to your seafood~not good.

-- Salt is a secret ingredient for searing.
+- Salt is a secret ingredient for pan searing fish.
 Yes, flavor.
 But instrumental in creating a nonstick surface in your pan…more on that later.

 Searing Fish (with a little bit on skin on it)